therealchjones/mkmacvm/README.md

 mkmacvm is designed to work with:

-- macOS 12.5.1 Monterey
+- macOS 12.6 Monterey
-- Paralells Desktop Pro 18
+- Paralells Desktop Pro 18.0.2

-mkmacvm may work with older or alternative versions of the above software, but each release of mkmacvm is only tested with its contemporary versions of macOS and Parallels Desktop Pro.
+mkmacvm may work with older, newer, or alternative versions of the above software, but each release of mkmacvm is only tested with its contemporary versions of macOS and Parallels Desktop Pro.